 I have written before about how I cannot eat many rich foods due to my lactose intolerance, while my recovery from cancer has left me as someone who gets indigestion very easily.

-Going out, our family now has the added problem that 1 of our number is vegan.
-This one describes perusing the menu nowadays as being like “where’s Wally?” – the challenge is to find the one thing that they CAN eat!
+Going out as a family we have the added problem that 2 of our number is vegan.
+They describe perusing a menu nowadays as being like “where’s Wally?” – the challenge being to find the one option that they CAN eat!

 The types of food I look forward to eating in restaurants is cuisine from other countries: Chinese, Thai, Italian and Indian.
-Before we went vegetarian my OH and I enjoyed a wonderful Vietnamese barbecue where we cooked the meat we ordered on hot plates set into the surface of our table.
+A little while before we went vegetarian, my OH and I enjoyed a wonderful Vietnamese barbecue where we cooked the meat we ordered on hot plates set into the surface of our table.

 I still love good old fish and chips, about the only take-away food I had growing up.
-Eating hot chips wrapped in paper beside a windswept beach when I’ve just been for a lovely bracing walk (with or without dogs) is something I particularly enjoy.
+Eating hot chips wrapped in paper beside a windswept beach when I’ve just been for a lovely bracing walk is something I particularly enjoy.

-When I was in Camden with Eve this summer, we had a delicious lunch at Byrons.
-I was impressed with their meat substitute burgers – with a blindfold test I wouldn’t have known the difference.
-In a burger situation I usually choose sweet potato fries rather than the potato variety.
+When I was in Camden with Eve in summer 2019, we had a delicious lunch at Byrons.
+I was impressed with their meat substitute burgers – in a blindfold test I wouldn’t have been able to identify meat versus vegetarian.
+As an accompaniment to a burger, I usually choose sweet potato fries rather than the potato variety.

 Wagamama is another favourite place to eat out – my family love their Asian fusion food options.
 At my first Eroticon, that’s where May and I went out to eat.
 At my second Eroticon, Luv Bunny and I went to Rossopomodoro, an Italian restaurant, where I selected risotto, a go to option for me which I really enjoy.